 Sometimes the simplest things can make the biggest difference in someone's day.
 During this time, going to the grocery store or picking up a meal can be a difficult feat.
 Sequoia wants to help, so we offered to provide lunch to all 35,000+ of our residents as a small gesture and token of our appreciation.
 We hope to provide comfort to our residents during this time, as well as support local restaurants in our communities.

-To ensure the health and safety of our team members and residents to the best of our ability, our maintenance teams will complete emergency service requests only* until further notice.
+To ensure the health and safety of our team members and residents to the best of our ability, our maintenance teams have been limited to completing emergency service requests only* since mid-March.
+As local guidelines and regulations have lifted, we have reactivated our standard service request procedures.

 What are you doing for your future residents?

-We are currently offering self-guided tours, as well as virtual and video tours of our vacant apartment homes.
-Beginning June 1, 2020, we are also waiving application fees and charging only $100 for security deposits at all Sequoia communities until further notice.
+We are currently offering in-person tours by appointment, self-guided tours, as well as virtual and video tours of our vacant apartment homes.
+We are also charging only $100 for security deposits and waiving pet deposits for new leases on approved credit.

 Click here to read about what we're doing for our future residents in greater detail.